Julcatan/Pewlett-Hackard-Analysis/README.md

    - Current employees who were born between January 1, 1965 and December 31, 1965 are eligible for the mentorship program.
    - For duplicate employees in the dataset we used the first occurence in the table sorted by employee number.
    - The analysis shows that currently 1549 employees are eligible for the program.
-   - Please find the data table here: [https://github.com/Julcatan/Pewlett-Hackard-Analysis/blob/main/Analysis%20Folder/Data/mentorship_eligibility.csv]
+   - Please find the query result here: [https://github.com/Julcatan/Pewlett-Hackard-Analysis/blob/main/Analysis%20Folder/Data/mentorship_eligibility.csv]

 ## Summary: